BetikuOluwatobi/commonlit-evaluate-student-summaries/README.md

 ## 📬 Contact

-For any questions or discussions, feel free to raise an issue or reach out to me directly on Kaggle/[[Oluwatobi Betiku](https://www.kaggle.com/oluwatobibetiku)] or LinkedIn/[oluwatobi-betiku](https://www.linkedin.com/in/oluwatobi-betiku-oluwatobi/).
+For any questions or discussions, feel free to reach out to me directly on Kaggle/[Oluwatobi Betiku](https://www.kaggle.com/oluwatobibetiku) or LinkedIn/[oluwatobi-betiku](https://www.linkedin.com/in/oluwatobi-betiku-oluwatobi/).

 ---